OpenWork-NZ/mdwg/docs/_defs/CouplingType.md

 A mixed coupling might be a WMS service into which you may add additional data sources of your choice.
 In a mixed coupling situation a single service instance may be associated with both kinds of data associated, loosely and tightly coupled.

 ## ICSM Recommendations

-Therefore - The element *couplingType* should be populated in all service metadata records.
+Therefore - the element *couplingType* should be populated in all service metadata records.
 If the Coupling Type is *tight* then the *[coupled resource](./CoupledResource)* element must be populated for all coupled resources.

 ### Values for Codelist *SV_CouplingType*